The Williams Lab

 Synlett.
 (2023).
 34, 03, 193-202.

-Khyati Gohil, M. Zain H. Kazmi, Florence J. Williams
+Khyati Gohil, M. Zain H. Kazmi, and Florence J. Williams

 Org.
 Biomol.
 Chem.
 (2022).
 11, 20, 2187-2193.

-Andreas Dorian, Emily Landgreen, Hayley Petras, James Shepherd, Florence J. Williams
+Andreas Dorian, Emily Landgreen, Hayley Petras, James Shepherd, and Florence J. Williams

 Chem.
 Eur.
 J. (2021).
 42, 27, 10839-10843.